Dearly, Departed by Lia Habel

 My thoughts

 Dearly, Departed has so much potential.
 It had lots of things that I like.
 Set in victorian(ish) times (although it was in the future) CHECK! an interesting idea and new paranormal creature (I've never read a book about a zombie!)CHECK!
-A possible good love story with said creature CHECK! but is was missing a few things...a plot is the biggest thing that comes to mind.
+A possible good love story with said creature CHECK! but is was missing a few things...a

 Writing